State owners sell Germany's HSH Nordbank to buyout groups

 The states said total losses they incurred in their HSH investment would range from 10.8 billion to a maximum of 14 billion euros.

-Under European Union state-aid rules, the privatization needed to be finalised by the end of February.
+Under European Union state-aid rules, the privatisation needed to be finalised by the end of February.

 Because HSH will need to meet EU criteria for the validity of its business model after a sale, it will be sold without the bad loans of less than 7 billion euros held by its internal “bad bank”.
 Those are being sold separately at discounted prices.